SFA recalls peaches from US due to possible salmonella contamination

 People who have already eaten these peaches and have concerns about their health should seek medical advice.

-"Consumers may contact the importer at 9066 1290 for inquiries and for exchange or refund of products," the SFA added.
+"Consumers may contact the importer at 9066-1290 for inquiries and for exchange or refund of products," the SFA said.